ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

 * *Why are these technologies appropriate for your solution?*

-The AI technology mentioned is appropriate for the solution as the data is there for them to use and some of the mentioned is alredy being implemented in other platforms.
+The AI technology mentioned is appropriate for the solution as the data is there for them to use and some of the mentioned is already being implemented in other platforms.

 ## Sources of Information